28harishkumar/phpcms/README.md

 tutorials
 ------------

 I am creating this cms as well as tutorial for this cms.
-The tutorials will be uploaded on my blogging webiste [Find All Together](https://www.flowkl.com/tutorial/web-development/learn-building-cms-from-scratch-with-todo-list-demo-in-php-and-mysql/) .
+The tutorials will be uploaded on my blogging webiste [Flowkl](https://www.flowkl.com/tutorial/web-development/learn-building-cms-from-scratch-with-todo-list-demo-in-php-and-mysql/) .

 Demo
 ------------